globalxolutions/animatecss/README.md

 ## Usage

-To use animate.css in your website, simply drop the stylesheet into your document's `<head>`, and add the class `animated` to an element, along with any of the animation names.
+To use animate.css in your app, add the class `animated` to an element, along with any of the animation names.
 That's it!
 You've got a CSS animated element.
 Super!

 You can do a whole bunch of other stuff with animate.css when you combine it with jQuery or add your own CSS rules.
 Dynamically add animations using jQuery with ease: